allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > **Tip**: Remember that each *hot spot* should be addressed and resolved before the next session takes place.

-Another way to find were problems might lay is either voting for a specific problem or marking with for example green and red stickies events that indicate where in our flow we are generating / losing money or value.
-For example by green stripe we indicate events where we are earning money, by red stripe &mdash; we can lose money or value.
+Another way to find where problems might lay is either voting for a specific problem or marking with for example green and red stickies events that indicate where in our flow we are generating / losing money or value.
+For example by green stripes we indicate events where we are earning money, by red stripes &mdash; we lose money or value.

 ## It is like Pizzas

 When all hotspots are addressed, you have found the biggest impediment, or you know on what part you have to focus during next session, the only thing left to do is to close the workshop.
 Thankyou’s to all stakeholders and participants, schedule the next session and ask about feedback.

 After the session, you will have a clear business narrative on the board.
 What is more important, participants will share general understanding of the process.
 They have gone through the massive learning process, gained experience and shared the common knowledge &mdash; everybody uses the domain language.
 Due to the fact that we used simple building blocks the outcome is understandable to everyone PMs, UX designers, dev etc.

 The steps described above and their sequence should be regarded as an option which can be used during the session.
 Because there is no such thing as one recipe.
-For example if during *timeline step* you feel that introduction of people and systems is going to help &mdash; do not hesitate to do so.
+For example if during the *timeline step* you feel that introduction of people and systems is going to help &mdash; do not hesitate to do so.
 In other cases you will be interested only in finding impediments or where your system is delivering values and do not feel obligated to use all steps.
 As Alberto says:
 > *I like to think about it like Pizzas: there’s a common base, but different toppings.*